Henry Travers (naturalist)

 Henry Hammersley Travers (1844 – 16 February 1928) was a New Zealand naturalist, professional collector and taxidermist.
 He was the son of the politician William Travers.
+Specimens collected by Travers are in the collection of the Museum of New Zealand Te Papa Tongarewa.

 Born in Hythe, Kent, England, in 1844, and baptised at Cheriton, Kent, on 13 October of that year, Travers was the son of William Thomas Locke Travers and Jane Travers (née Oldham).
 The family emigrated to New Zealand by the ship Kelso in 1849.
 Travers was educated at Nelson College from 1856 to 1860.
+After leaving school, Travers spent some time travelling with his father on trips to explore and collect botanical specimens, especially in the South Island.
+Travers was admitted to the Bar around 1877 and worked for some time as a law clerk in his father's office.
+After declaring bankruptcy in 1888 following some mining investments gone wrong, he moved to Paraparaumu for about 12 years before returning to Wellington around 1900.